Edited by: Keri Stooksbury

-Emirates boards the economy cabin from back-to-front.
+Emirates boards the economy cabin from back to front.
 This means that passengers at the very back of the plane will board before economy passengers at the front of the cabin.
 Of course, this doesn’t apply to those with Emirates Skywards status as these passengers have priority boarding regardless of class of travel.

 Boarding priority isn’t a well-known fact of flying Emirates, so the more people that know, the faster the plane will board.
-We’ve heard reports that this process varies slightly airport-to-airport, but this is the standard you should expect across the board.
+We’ve heard reports that this process varies slightly from airport-to-airport, but this is the standard you should expect across the board.

 Emirates notes that persons with disabilities will board ahead of general boarding, so if you or someone you’re traveling with falls into this category, make sure to get in contact with Emirates before your flight to make arrangements.
 This will make for a more comfortable journey and ensures that the airline can assist in any way needed.